bigbio/quantms-readthedocs/docs/usage.rst

    This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.

-By using container's environments (e.g. Docker, Singularity or Conda) the user of quantms do not needs to install any dependency, software or tool manually.
-In addition, by using container environments the quantms guaranty the reproducibility/reliability of the analysis.
+By using container's environments (e.g. Docker, Singularity or Podman) the user of quantms do not needs to install any dependency, software or tool manually.
+By using container environments the quantms guaranty the reproducibility/reliability of the analysis.

 Usage